IAEA-NDS/gmapy/README.md

 - The [fortranformat] module is used to read and write files using the same Fortran format descriptors as present in the original Fortran code.

-- The Fortran version relies on `LINPACK` routines for Cholesky decomposition and inversion whereas the `scipy` module in Python employs `LAPACK`---the successor of `LINPACK`.
-At the moment, the Python version does not use `scipy` but instead uses the `LINPACK` functions in file `linpack_slim.f`.
-The reason being that some values in the input file (`data.gma`) are only given with four digits after the comma and in combination with different algorithmic implementations could lead to small numerical differences in the result.

 - The Fortran version processed incomplete datablocks (i.e., end of block indicator EDBL immediately followed by DATA keyword).
 Since commit 88fc22c the Python version does